A Young Mother Died When Her Toddler Activated Her Car’s Automatic Window, Causing Her To Suffocate

 A 21-year-old Belarusian woman died after her toddler accidentally rolled up her car’s automatic window onto her neck, asphyxiating her, The Sun reports.

 Yulia Sharkom, of Žabinka, was celebrating her 21st birthday with friends in Staroe Selo on August 31 when the accident occurred.
-Yulia was leaning into the BMW E34 through the window, trying to extricate her two-year-old daughter from the car seat.
+Yulia was leaning into the BMW E34 through the window, trying to extricate her 2-year-old daughter from the car seat.
 The child accidentally pressed a button activating the car window, rolling it up and trapping the mother in the process.

 Some time later, her husband found her lifeless body, head still stuck between the window and the car’s frame.
 He was able to extricate her, and called emergency services for help, but it was too late.